 Let’s start with an update before we get to our topic this week.
 At the beginning of the Pandemic in March, we began offering Zen Fridays in our desire to be of service to you during the quarantine.
 We also began putting out our blog weekly with relevant topics to the Working from Home situation that many of our readers found themselves in.
 Many of you have been reading our weekly blog and attending our Zen Friday’s events with rave reviews!
 We have appreciated each week and felt honored to serve in this way.
-Beginning next month we will offer Zen Fridays twice a month, on the first and third Fridays of the month.
-We heard from many that you would like to continue discussing topics that will help you as leaders to lead your managers, employees, and teams to be highly productive in the “new normal.”
-So we are launching Lunch & Learn Fridays on the second and fourth Fridays of the month.
+We look forward to your continued feedback on what is most important to you.

 Transitioning Our Teams for the Next New Normal